woocommerce/qit-documentation/docs/custom-tests/themes.md

 ## Why test with different themes?

-- **Front-End Consistency:** Confirm that front-end features, such as custom product displays or specialized cart interactions, remain functional under diverse themes.
+- **Front-end consistency:** Confirm that front-end features, such as custom product displays or specialized cart interactions, remain functional under diverse themes.
-- **Prevent CSS or Layout Breakage:** Some themes reorder elements, use different selectors, or apply unique CSS rules.
+- **Prevent CSS or layout breakage:** Some themes reorder elements, use different selectors, or apply unique CSS rules.
 By testing under multiple themes, you catch visual and structural issues early.
-- **Wider Compatibility:** If you recommend certain themes or know that merchants often use popular third-party themes, ensuring compatibility can boost merchant confidence and reduce support overhead.
+- **Wider compatibility:** If you recommend certain themes or know that merchants often use popular third-party themes, ensuring compatibility can boost merchant confidence and reduce support overhead.

 ## Activating a theme